-– After Core Development Group announced plans to buy a billion dollars worth of Canadian homes and convert them into rental units, financial advisers are telling in the market to stop wasting their on life’s little pleasures and start forming their own ghoulish conglomerates.
+TORONTO – After Core Development Group announced plans to buy a billion dollars worth of Canadian homes and convert them into rental units, financial advisers are telling millennials in the housing market to stop wasting their money on life’s little pleasures and start forming their own ghoulish conglomerates.

 “Housing costs are up 38% from last year, so aspiring homeowners need to save money however they can,” said CIBC’s Rowan Ward.
 “Maybe that means skipping your daily Starbucks and your Friday night takeout, or maybe it’s using massive amounts of hoarded capital to price individuals out of the market no matter how many lifestyle sacrifices they make.”